Ahmed-AL-Maghraby/LIR-Project-Logic-And-Code-Map/ConnectionsAction Class/README.md

 ## SearchByProcessName

-The object of this function is to
+The object of this function is to search and filter rows based on a process name keyword.

 ```c#
 public static void SearchByProcessName(string name)